Skip to Content

 High School Essay Contest

-Students are invited to write essays in response to the following prompt:
+Students are invited to write essays in response to one of the following prompts:

-The author of the winning essay will receive a $300 gift card and certificate, and the two runners-up will each receive a $150 gift card and certificate.
-All three winners will be honored at the annual Catholic Studies Honor Society induction and reception at Seton Hall University on April 25, 2024, at 5 p.m. in the Chapel of the Immaculate Conception.
+The author of the winning essay will receive $300 and a certificate, and the two runners-up will each receive a $50 gift card and certificate.
+All three winners will be honored at the annual Catholic Studies Honor Society induction and reception at Seton Hall University in April 2025.
 The three winning essays will also appear in the magazine Arcadia: A Student Journal for Faith and Culture, which is published by the Catholic Studies Program.

 Online and Hard Copy Submission Requirements